super-turbo-engineer/devcontainer-cloudinit/README.md

 # devcontainer-cloudinit
 cloudinit a linux VM to be a remote docker agent for vscode devcontainers
-* this is an easy way to run linux devcontainers if you are on windows or mac, and you dont need to use local docker
+* this is an easy way to run linux devcontainers if you are on windows or mac, and you dont need to use local docker desktop
 * it can also be an alternative to vscode tunnels if you like the idea but dont trust it

 TL;DR - we will:
+* install docker binaries
 * set the docker context to a remote machine using ssh protocol
 * vscode devcontainers will use the remote machine
 * the machine can be a linux virtual machine accessed from windows or macos